Namco: Bandai takeover and dissolution (2005–2006)

-In early 2005, Namco began merger talks with Bandai, a toy and anime company.
-The two discussed a year prior about a possible business alliance after Namco collaborated with Bandai subsidiary Banpresto to create an arcade game based on Mobile Suit Gundam.
+In early 2005, Namco began merger talks with Bandai, a manufacturing toy and anime production company.
+The two discussed a year prior about a possible business alliance after Namco collaborated with Bandai subsidiary Banpresto to create and develop an arcade & PS2 game called Mobile Suit Gundam: One Year War based on Mobile Suit Gundam.
 Bandai showed interest in Namco's game development skills and believed combining this with its wide library of profitable characters and franchises, such as Sailor Moon and Tamagotchi, could increase their competitiveness in the industry.

-Nakamura and Namco's content development division advisors pushed against the idea, as they felt Bandai's corporate model wouldn't blend well with Namco's more agricultural work environment.
+Nakamura and Namco's content development division advisors pushed against the idea, as they felt Bandai's corporate model would not blend well with Namco's more agricultural work environment.
 Namco's advisors were also critical of Bandai for focusing on promotion and marketing over quality.
 As Namco's financial state continued to deteriorate, Ishimura pressured Nakamura into supporting the merger.
 Bandai's offer was accepted on May 2, with both companies stating in a joint statement their financial difficulties were the reason for the merger.

-The business takeover, where Bandai acquired Namco for ¥175.3 billion ($1.7B), was finalized on September 29.
+The business takeover, where Bandai acquired Namco for ¥175.3 billion ($1.7bn), was finalized on September 29.
 An entertainment conglomerate named Namco Bandai Holdings was established the same day; while their executive departments merged, Bandai and Namco became independently-operating subsidiaries of the new umbrella holding company.
 Kyushiro Takagi, Namco's vice chairman, was appointed chairman and director of Namco Bandai Holdings.
-The combined revenues of the new company were estimated to be ¥458 billion ($4.34B), making Namco Bandai the third-largest Japanese game company after Nintendo and Sega Sammy Holdings.
+The combined revenues of the new company were estimated to be ¥458 billion ($4.34bn), making Namco Bandai the third-largest Japanese game company after Nintendo and Sega Sammy Holdings.

-As its parent company was preparing for a full business integration, Namco continued its normal operations, such as releasing Ridge Racer 6 as a launch title for the newly-unveiled Xbox 360 in October and collaborating with Nintendo to produce the arcade game Mario Kart Arcade GP.
+As its parent company was preparing for a full business integration, Namco continued its normal operations, such as releasing Ridge Racer 6 as a launch game for the newly unveiled Xbox 360 in October and collaborating with Nintendo to produce the arcade game Mario Kart Arcade GP.
 The company honored the 25th anniversary of its Pac-Man series with Pac-Pix, a puzzle game for the Nintendo DS, and entered the massively multiplayer online game market with Tales of Eternia Online, an action role-playing game based on its Tales franchise.